Meet Our Officers

 Rev. Black is married to Patricia Williams-Black.
 They have one daughter, Makeda Black, who resides in Hyattsville, Maryland.

-The Rev. Dr. J. Bennett Guess is Executive Minister of the United Church of Christ's Local Church Ministries and a member of the UCC's five-person Collegium of Officers.
+The Rev. Dr. J. Bennett Guess is Executive Minister of the United Church of Christ's Local Church Ministries and a member of the UCC's four-person Collegium of Officers.

 Nominated by the 55-member Local Church Ministries' board of directors, Guess was elected by General Synod delegates in July 2011.
 He is the first openly gay person to serve as a national officer of the church.